nunofachada/simoututils/README.md

 #### 4.1.3\.
 Get and analyze statistical summaries from multiple replications

 The [stats_gather] function extracts statistical summaries from simulation outputs from multiple files.
-Lets get statistical summaries for 30 runs of the PPHPC model for size 100 and parameter set 1:
+The following instruction obtains statistical summaries for 30 runs of the PPHPC model for size 100 and parameter set 1:

 ```matlab
 s100v1 = stats_gather('100v1', [datafolder1 '/v1'], 'stats100v1r*.txt', 6, 1000);